-June 16, 2025, 10:00 am | Read time: 2 minutes
+April 13, 2024, 9:20 am | Read time: 2 minutes

 Compensation for PV System After Several Defects

-If the PV system is delivered with defects or delayed, affected parties may be entitled to compensation.
-This is demonstrated by a ruling from the Bielefeld Regional Court (Case No.: 5 O 149/22), referenced by the legal portal “anwaltauskunft.de.”
+If the PV system is delivered with defects or delayed, those affected may be entitled to compensation.
+This is demonstrated by a ruling from the Bielefeld Regional Court (Case No.: 5 O 149/22), as referenced by the legal portal “anwaltauskunft.de.”
 Buyers should be meticulous during acceptance and refuse it if the work is not done properly.

 The plaintiff suffered financial damage because she could use or feed less electricity into the grid.
 She demanded that the executing company rectify the defects and provide compensation.